Ellen Auerbach: Rediscovery

 In the 1980s the work of ringl+pit and Auerbach began to be exhibited by German museums.
 The rediscovery of her work was partly triggered by the publication of two photography books – Mexican Churches (1987) and Mexican Celebrations (1990) which were originally taken in 1955 with fellow photographer Eliot Porter.

 Auerbach's hometown organized a show in 1988 called Emigriert, and the Folkwang Museum in Essen mounted a comprehensive ringl+pit exhibition in 1993.
 A retrospective of her work was presented at the Academy of Arts, Berlin in 1998.

 In 1996, a documentary about her partnership with Grete Stern, Ringl + pit, won a number of awards.
-Very few of ringl+pit's photographs survive today; most those still in existence are held by museums and collectors.
+Very few of ringl+pits photographs survive today; most those still in existence are held by museums and collectors.

 Family

 Auerbach had an older brother who died when he was a child and a brother Walter who was 12 years younger.
 In 1936 Walter Rosenberg secured a visa for Argentina and sailed there to live with Stern, who was then married to Horacio Coppola.

 During the war the Rosenbergs' parents stayed in Karlsruhe.
 In 1941 they were sent by the Germans to the Gurs concentration camp in France.
 The camp was liberated in 1944 by American troops.
 They returned to Karlsruhe after the war.